eikek/county/README.md

     val b = county("a.b"); b("1")

 creates a linked list with nodes `a`, `b` and `1` and returns a counter (all lines are equivalent).
+The statement `county("a")` returns a new `County` of name `a` and adds it to its child list.
+The next time `county("a")` is called, it returns the previously created element.
+A shortcut is to specify the whole path as a string, where segments are separated by dots `.`.
 Modifying the counter

     county("a.b.1").increment()

-yields in modifying the counter that is attached to node `1`.
+first selects the node `1` and calls `increment()` on it.
+If this is the last node, it is now initialized with a new counter and `increment()` is called on this.
 More counters can be added the same way:

     county("a.b.2").increment()
     county("a.b.3").increment()